niklas-uhl/BriefKAsten/README.md

-# 📬 message-queue
+# 📬 BriefKAsten
-Asynchronous (buffering) MPI message queue implementation 📬

-This library provides transparent buffering and asynchronous lazy messaging for MPI.
+This library provides a MPI message queue with transparent buffering, message indirection and effortless asynchronous lazy messaging.

 This has been developed as part of our work on [distributed triangle counting](https://github.com/niklas-uhl/katric).